johnsondnz/cisco-asa-policy-tester/README.md

 ---
 ---
 INSIDE: # One dictionary per interface
-  allow: # rules you expect to be allowed by the firewal
+  allow: # rules you expect to be allowed by the firewall
     - {
         protocol: tcp,
         icmp_type: ,